NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Forgefather's Seal.md

 **Trigger** You are hit by an attack

 **Effect** The _Forgefather's seal_ glows and your armor shakes as it absorbs the blow.
 The attack's damage is reduced by 100 and you cast [[Spells/Earthquake|Earthquake]] (DC 40), centered directly on the triggering creature.
-You decide the area of the _earthquake_ when you Cast the Spell, from as small as the size of the creature and up to a 60-foot burst.
+You decide the area of the _earthquake_ when you Cast the Spell, from as small as the size of the creature and up to a @Template\[burst|distance:60\].

 * * *